Bolton: Culture and society

+Fiction

 The fictional village of Newbank in Benjamin Disraeli's novel Coningsby was based in part on the industrial village of Barrow Bridge.
 Spring and Port Wine by playwright, Bill Naughton was filmed and set in Bolton and The Family Way based on Naughton's play All in Good Time was also filmed and set in the town.
 Peter Kay filmed comedy TV series That Peter Kay Thing in the town.

 Bolton has been used as a setting for film and television drama.
 Le Mans Crescent has featured as a London street in the Jeremy Brett version of Sherlock Holmes, a Russian secret service building in the 1990s comedy series Sleepers and in Peaky Blinders in 2014.
 The 1990s BBC drama Between the Lines filmed an episode in Victoria Square.